sugarlabs/musicblocks/documentation/README.md

 dictionary and you can have as many dictionaries as you'd like as well.
-There is also a built-in dictionary associated with each *Start* block that has key/value pairs for parameters such as x, y, heading, color, shade, grey, pen size, notes played, current pitch, and note value.
+There is also a built-in dictionary associated with each *Start* block that has key/value pairs for parameters such as x, y, heading, color, shade, grey, pen size, notes played, current pitch, pitch number, and note value.

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/documentation/print_block.svg "print")